kavyamanohar/audioslicer/README.md

 * Place the audio in mp3 format in `.data/raw/audio` directory
 * Place the subtitle of the audio in `data/raw/srt` directory
+* Make sure every mp3 file has a matching transcript filename.

 ```
 python main.py